-It was a little over a year ago when Beijing-based food photographer, Cherry Li, reached out to me looking for some help with a new custom printed portfolio to take with her to Condé Nast and other client meetings in London.
-Her previous screw post portfolio had been in need of a major update, and she found herself feeling overwhelmed with the number of decisions that needed to be made in coming up with an edit and design for a new one.
+A little over a year ago, Beijing-based food photographer, Cherry Li, reached out to me looking for help with a new custom-printed portfolio to take with her to Condé Nast and other client meetings in London.
+Her previous screw post portfolio needed a major update, and she felt overwhelmed with the number of decisions that needed to be made in coming up with an edit and design for a new one.

 We started our dialogue about the direction of the new portfolio via Skype.
-Cherry was excited to move forward and had lots of ideas about how she wanted the book to function: It needed to be easy to transport; it needed to be interactive, and she wanted it to showcase projects and series of work rather than just specialties.
+Cherry was excited to move forward and had lots of ideas about how she wanted the book to function.
+It needed to be easy to transport and it needed to be interactive.
+She also wanted it to showcase projects and series of work rather than just specialties.
 She was also interested in doing a bound book as opposed to a screw post book this time around and knew that finding the right printer and editor was going to be critical in creating something that would be unique and remain fresh for multiple seasons in the industry.
 At some point during our dialogue, she mentioned that:

 Shooting is the ONLY part of photography I like, anything after the shoot is worse than pulling teeth, and there’s hardly anything worse than editing and marketing.